koute/stdweb/README.md

 [WebAssembly]: https://en.wikipedia.org/wiki/WebAssembly

 ## Changelog
+   * `stdweb 0.4.17`
+      * The unstable `futures`-related APIs were updated to work with the latest nightlies
    * `stdweb 0.4.16`
       * Initial `wasm-bindgen` compatibility; you can now use `stdweb` in projects using `wasm-bindgen`